Outcome 1: Integrated transport systems that facilitate economic development

 Community ‘drop-in’ sessions were also held, so that local community members could share their views and experiences regarding airfares and air services in regional WA with DoT.

 This community and stakeholder engagement provided valuable opportunities for discussing ideas for improving the affordability of airfares and accessibility of air services in regional WA.

 DoT also continued to engage with Aviation Community Consultation Groups on the regulated air routes for Albany, Esperance, Carnarvon, Monkey Mia and the Northern Goldfields.

 Consistent with the Government’s response to Recommendation 5 of the Inquiry, DoT placed new conditions on the licences of airlines operating on unregulated air routes, requiring regular community consultations and the retention and reporting of route data to Government effective from 1 July 2018.

 DoT will continue to implement the State Government’s response to the recommendations in 2019-20 and beyond with the aim to facilitate lower airfares on regional routes.

 Service 1: Regional airport infrastructure improved

-A total of 18 RADS projects with a combined grant value of $2.1 million and combined project value of almost $14 million, were completed throughout the reporting period.
+A total of 18 RADS projects, with a combined grant value of almost $7.4 million and combined project value of more than $15.1 million, were completed throughout 2018-19.